Nonparametric covariance estimation for mixed longitudinal studies, with applications in midlife women's health: Proof of Proposition

 By combining \eqref{ineq:Step3-2}, \eqref{ineq:hat_Sigma-Sigma-sigma}, and the previous inequality, we have for all $1\leq l \leq l_{\max}$,

 \end{enumerate} Finally, \eqref{ineq:triangle}, \eqref{ineq:bar-A-AO}, and \eqref{ineq:hat-A-l-bar-A} conclude the statement of this lemma. \quad $\square$

 Now we consider the proof of Proposition \ref{pr:complete}.
-Similarly as the proof of Theorem \ref{th:upper_bound_func}, we develop a trivial upper bound on the ``bad case" that $B_\ast$ does not hold.
+Similarly to the proof of Theorem \ref{th:upper_bound_func}, we develop an upper bound on the probability of the ``bad case," i.e., $B_\ast$ does not hold.
 To this end, we define $w\in \mathbb{R}^{p}, w_i = |\{l: i\in I_l\}|^{-1}$ as the weight in Equation \eqref{eq:tilde-A}.
 Then,

 Then,

 By Cauchy-Schwarz inequality,